dime-coin/electrum-docs/coldstorage.rst

 window.
 Transfer that key to your online machine somehow.

-Create a watching-only version of your wallet
+Create a Watch-Only Version of your Wallet
 ---------------------------------------------

 On your online machine, open up Electrum-Dime and select File ->